nathancarter/weblurch/doc-src/repo-migration-plans.md

 The organization account has been created, Nathan is an owner, and Ken has been invited as a member.
 Tasks to do to complete the space include these:

- * Get Ken accepted as a member and promote him to co-owner.
  * Create a project with name `lurchmath.github.io` owned by the organization, following the directions
    [on this page](https://pages.github.com/).